It is well documented that children’s early environment and relationships are essential in setting the stage for their development later in life.

 It is common for parents to give their child a piggy bank and ask them to save.
 Children who save for a specific purpose are more committed and determined to reach the goal.
 Kids who don’t have a goal and are just told to save are not as committed to the action.

 The concept of delayed gratification applies more to children ages four years and up.
 If you start early with the previous concepts, then when you get to this stage of teaching delayed gratification, it will be easier to facilitate.
 Children learn best by having to go through the process of making these difficult decisions.
-Some suggestions are:

 - If your child is old enough (usually 5-7 years), you can start giving them a small allowance.